WHY have I waited this long to make a chicken salad in the Philippines? Sometimes I’m really late to the game. And sometimes is like, all the time.

 Then we get into this horrible, old-married-people cycle where I come home from work and interrogate him about what he ate for lunch and be annoyed that he had a bowl of cereal instead of my individually packaged squash soup with a separate container of walnut and apple toppings.
 We are those people.
 Ok, I am that person.

 Oh my gosh, you guys.
 WHY did I wait this long?

-I made this salad and the old-married-people cycle of “what did you eat for lunch” was immediately broken.
+I made this chicken salad with grapes and the old-married-people cycle of “what did you eat for lunch” was immediately broken.
 We both loved it.
 He made his into a wrap, and then a sandwich, and then two more wraps with extra cheese.
 I ate mine in a big bowl as a salad.
 With extra cheese.
 And by the way, finding feta cheese in the Philippines is like finding pure gold.
 It’s been a happy week in this house.